Sreyasiv/Ecommerce-Follow-Along/README.md

 Passwords were checked to meet security criteria (e.g., minimum length).

 Invalid inputs were restricted to prevent errors and ensure the backend received clean data.

+## Milestone 6: Backend Signup Endpoint Implementation

+### Overview

+In this milestone, we focused on developing the backend for the Signup page, ensuring that user data is securely stored in the database.

+### Learning Outcomes

+By completing this milestone, we:

+Learned how to encrypt passwords before saving them.

+Stored complete user data securely in the database.

+### Key features:
+Encrypting the Password

+Used bcrypt to hash the user's password during signup.

+Stored the hashed password in the database instead of plain text.

+Storing Complete User Data

+Saved all user details (e.g., name, email, etc.) securely in the database.

+Ensured the password remained encrypted.